 The acronym EBHRA stands for Excepted Benefit Health Reimbursement Arrangement.

-It’s a special health plan that helps employees pay certain medical costs not included in their group health insurance policy with tax-free dollars.
-These include deductibles, copays, and supplemental coverages such as dental and vision care.
+It’s a special health plan that helps employees pay certain medical costs not included in their group health insurance policy with tax-free dollars — including deductibles, copays, and supplemental coverages such as dental and vision care.

 To understand how they work, you must understand what an excepted benefit is.

-In summary, an excepted benefit is a benefit that is exempt from the generally applicable health insurance benefits under the HSA, such as dental, vision, or accident insurance.
+An excepted benefit is a benefit that is exempt from the generally applicable health insurance requirements under the ACA, such as dental, vision, or accident insurance.

 An EBHRA allows employers a way to reimburse workers with tax-free dollars to help them afford a wider array of benefits than they could afford on their own.